melamju/ToonTheme/README.md

 ## Executable
 You can find the executable file in ToonTheme.zip in the src folder.
-After unzipping you go to the src/playground directory.
+After unzipping you go to the playground directory.
 There you can execute playground.exe.